Old Sarum Airfield: 1918 to 1939

-World War II
+Second World War

 At the outbreak of war, the appearance of RAF Old Sarum had changed little.
 Its line of hangars still looked out onto the grass flying field, while a Roman road still formed the northern border of the airfield.
 The squadron continued to be primarily engaged in training and developing ground support techniques, including the spraying of poison gas, although this was never actually used.
-In February the 16 Squadron left for France via Hawkinge and its place was taken by the first two Canadian flying units to arrive in Britain – 110 and 112 Royal Canadian Air Force (RCAF) Squadrons.
-The final operational unit to be based here during this period was 225 Squadron (RAF), another Lysander equipped unit.
+In February the 16 Squadron left for France via RAF Hawkinge and its place was taken by the first two Canadian flying units to arrive in Britain – 111 and 112 Royal Canadian Air Force (RCAF) Squadrons.
+The final operational unit to be based here during this period was 225 Squadron RAF, another Lysander equipped unit.
 This took the place of 110 RCAF Squadron on 9 June 1940 and with the growing threat of a Nazi invasion of the Britain, it was engaged in patrolling the south coast for enemy landings.

-In 1939, the establishment of aircraft was increased to serve the expanding School of Army Cooperation.
+In 1939, the establishment of aircraft was increased to serve the expanding School of Army Co-operation.
 In February 1940 a new 'D' Flight was formed within the School for artillery spotting duties.
-It was out-stationed at Larkhill to be close to the Royal Artillery camp there, and served as the nucleus from which all future Air Observation Post (AOP) units originated.
+It was out-stationed at Larkhill to be close to the Royal Artillery camp there, and served as the nucleus from which all future air observation post (AOP) units originated.

-During the Battle of Britain, as losses mounted, the shortage of fighter pilots became so desperate that a number of army cooperation trainees were selected at Old Sarum and immediately sent to Hurricane and Spitfire training units.
+During the Battle of Britain, as losses mounted, the shortage of fighter pilots became so desperate that a number of army cooperation trainees were selected at Old Sarum and immediately sent to Hawker Hurricane and Supermarine Spitfire training units.
 During the massive campaign of enemy attacks on RAF airfields in the summer and autumn of 1940, Old Sarum escaped lightly, but during the night of 11/12 May 1941 one hangar was burnt out in an air raid and two aircraft were destroyed.

-During the first two years of war, it became clear that higher performance aircraft were needed and so a small number of Hurricanes and Harvards joined the unit in early 1941; they were soon followed by a flight of Tomahawks.
+During the first two years of war, it became clear that higher performance aircraft were needed and so a small number of Hurricanes and Harvards joined the unit in early 1941; they were soon followed by a flight of Curtiss P-40 Tomahawks.
 Because of the limitations of the landing ground at Old Sarum, a larger satellite was prepared at Oatlands Hill, some 5 mi away to the north-west.
 Oatlands Hill was equipped with only basic flying facilities and most of the maintenance work had still to be undertaken at Old Sarum, but henceforth all higher performance aircraft would carry out their training programmes at Oatlands Hill.